What is the Food Grade?

 If you log a larger or smaller serving size, then your score will be higher or lower, depending upon the nutrient content.
 For example, 1 cup of olive oil has a Food Score of −24 whereas 1 tablespoon is -1 and 1 teaspoon is 0.

 Some people have a good feel for numbers whereas others prefer grades.
-The relationship between the Food Score and Food Grade is a simple conversion developed by MyNetDiary:
+The relationship between the Food Score and Food Grade is a simple conversion developed by MyNetDiary.
+Higher positive numbers are considered healthier by this food scoring system so their Food Grade is higher.
+Negative numbers are considered less healthy so their Food Grade is lower.

 How Should I Use this Score?

 The Food Score or Grade is not meant to be used as a measure of a food’s worth.
-Use Food Score to help you compare similar types of foods.
-As often as you can, choose to consume foods and beverages with higher positive Food Scores (or Grades).
+Use Food Score simply to compare similar types of foods.
+As often as you can, choose to consume foods and beverages with higher Food Grades (e.g. A vs. D) or positive Food Scores.
 By doing so, you will more likely be choosing foods that are:

 - Lower in saturated fat, total fat, total carbs, sugar, cholesterol, and sodium